Innocenti: History

 Exports, which had been carried out mainly by British Leyland's local concessionaires, began drying up in the early eighties as BL did not want to see internal competition from the Innocenti Mini.
 Sales to France (Innocenti's biggest export market) ended in 1980, with German sales coming to a halt in 1982.
 Around the same time, the engine deal with Leyland ended and production soon dropped into the low twenty thousands.
 Having lost their engine supply as well as their entire export dealer net, Innocenti found themselves without a product and the means of selling it.

 However, Daihatsu of Japan were in need of a European partner.
 In addition to providing drivetrains, Daihatsu gave Innocenti access to their burgeoning sales network, entering France, Belgium and Switzerland at first.
 Daihatsu gained access to the Italian market, and a means of entry into other European nations with steep barriers for Japanese-made cars.
 That Innocenti, like Daihatsu, was a small-car specialist only made the marriage even more suitable.
 And so it was that, from model year 1983 on, the Innocenti was completely re-engineered, now using the Daihatsu Charade's 993 cc three-cylinder engine and an entirely new suspension.
 The appearance did not change in the least, in spite of it being, in essence, a new car.
 De Tomaso developed a turbocharged version of this engine for Daihatsu which found use in both Innocenti and Daihatsu cars.

 In addition to building their own cars, De Tomaso also had Innocenti use their factory capacity in producing bodywork for and providing final assembly of the Maserati Biturbo, Quattroporte and the Chrysler TC by Maserati.
 As production kept decreasing, and prices vis-à-vis competing Fiat products increased, Innocenti attempted to stay relevant by adding ever higher and more individual equipment.
 Innocenti kept building their own cars until early 1993.
 Beginning in 1990, when Fiat took over, Innocenti also sold Yugo's Koral and Brazilian-sourced versions of the Fiat Uno (Elba station wagon and Uno Mille) in the Italian market.
-The marque ended when sales of these rebadged models came to a halt in 1996.
+These rebadged models were the last Innocentis; in February 1996 it was announced that sales of the marque would be halted at the end of June 1997.